seansfkelley/seansfkelley.github.io/_drafts/blazonry.md

     <br>
     &nbsp;&nbsp;[arms of Winston Churchill](https://winstonchurchill.org/resources/reference/the-armorial-bearings-of-sir-winston-churchill/)

-Write your own, mix and match, or hit the random button!
+Write your own below, mix and match, or hit the random button!
 Just note that the very long tail of charges and unusual phrasing isn't always supported.
 Check [the formal grammar](/assets/blazonry/grammar.txt) for details.

 {% include alert.html
 kind="danger"